deadlyedge/Piano/README.md

 to grab codes from lot's of other masters, the code style maybe confused, and I'm sorry for that.

-I leared from this project:
+I learned from this project:

   start an pygame project